danmca19/Synthetic_Data_Generation_for_Healthcare_Analytics/README.md

 The use of synthetic data enables **better diagnosis**, leading to **fewer complications** and **lower treatment costs**.
 This approach creates a **scalable method** that can be applied to other conditions, such as cancer and heart disease, while building **greater trust** in AI-driven clinical tools.
 Strategically, this supports **equitable healthcare delivery**, enables **preventive care at scale**, and reduces dependency on costly and scarce real-world datasets.

----

-## 🤝 A Final Note

-Synthetic data is a powerful tool for driving innovation in healthcare — but it should be used responsibly.
-While it helps solve data gaps, we must also ensure that models built on synthetic data are transparent and validated with real-world results.